open air classroom

 plan your field trip

-Groups may select up to three programs.
 Individual programs last approximately 45 minutes to one hour.
 Program and rotation outlines are provided once all programs are selected.
-Rates will vary based on quantity and program types.
+Rates vary based on quantity and program types.

 Upon arrival, please have your group wait outside until Pier staff meets and greets you.
 Pier education staff will greet the group outside to review the rules and other pertinent information, and help guide your group to the appropriate programs.
 The Pier offers accommodations for persons with disabilities including handicap public parking and beach wheelchairs.
 Prior to your visit, please contact the Education Department to request special accommodations.
 Jennette's Pier does not have a restaurant.
 The N.C.
 Aquarium Society operates a gift shop with snacks and drinks but it is recommended groups pack a lunch.

 If planning to enjoy lunch on the Pier, please inform the Education Department prior to your visit so we can designate a place to store the lunches.

 We encourage you to visit the gift shop which offers nature-related books, games, toys, and gifts and an assortment of snacks and drinks.
 When entering the gift shop, please limit group size to 20 patrons at a time.